Greek Yogurt Chicken Marinade

 Salt and pepper

-• Zip the bag shut or seal the container.
+• Pour the marinade over the chicken, ensuring all the chicken is evenly covered.
+Zip the bag shut or seal the container.
 Transfer the chicken to the refrigerator for at least 30 minutes or up to overnight (12 hours).

 • When you’re ready to cook, preheat the grill or griddle (over medium heat) just before removing the chicken from the refrigerator.
 Lightly brush the grill or griddle with a light coating of cooking oil (canola, vegetable, or avocado oil works great).